aakash-sheth/aakash-sheth.github.io/_posts/2020-01-14-stock_price_analysis.md

 mathjax: "true"
 ---

 The most important formula to achieve financial freedom is to become a investor not a customer.
 There are many ways you can invest your money.
 Stock market is one of many possible ways to invest your hard-earned money.
-The reason that savvy investors invest in stocks is that they provide the highest potential returns and over the long term, no other type of investment tends to perform as good as stock market.
+The reason that savvy investors invest in stocks is that they provide the highest potential returns and over the long term, no other type of investment tends to perform as good as stock market.<br/>

 There are thounds of stocks listed on US stock exchange, however not all stocks perform equily great.
 Thus, it is a good idead to do some prior analysis before buying any stock.
-In this blog I will cover few of techniques you can utilize using python pandas for analyzing historical stock prices and historical stock performance comparing with competitors.
+In this blog I will cover few of techniques you can utilize using python pandas for analyzing historical stock prices and historical stock performance comparing with competitors.<br/>

 Before starting our analysis you need to extract historical stock price data.
 You can find this data online on number of site.
-The easist way to load data is using [pandas_datareader](https://pydata.github.io/pandas-datareader/remote_data.html#tiingo) api. using this library you can load most updated financial data from sources like Yahoo Finance, Google Finance, Enigma etc.
+The easist way to load data is using [pandas_datareader](https://pydata.github.io/pandas-datareader/remote_data.html#tiingo) api. using this library you can load most updated financial data from sources like Yahoo Finance, Google Finance, Enigma etc.<br/>

 ## Lets import all the necessary libraries
 ```python